cronvel/spellcast/bdd-spec.md

 <a name="transmute-block"></a>
 # 'transmute' block
-should execute a regular expression to a variable as a list.
+should execute a regular expression on a variable as a list.

 ```js
 cleanup( function() {